 Four (bi-weekly) tutorials based on scaffolded learning; how to write summaries, reviews and a bibliographic essay based on mandatory articles and (top journal) articles of students’ own choice from a reading list assembled by the theme supervisor.

 Writing a summary (500 words), a review article (1,000 words) and a bibliographic essay (2,000 words) based on the mandatory articles and students’ chosen articles.

 Final meeting with supervisors to assess the bibliographic essay.

-Mid-March to beginning of May:
+Mid-March to End of April:

 o What debates are the authors contributing to or what problems are they addressing?